 - 1. Become familiar with the definitions found in the glossary. - 2.
 Know who may ride and how to determine their proper classification, which is found in each discipline chapter. - 3.
 Equipment standards are listed in each discipline chapter and only apply to that chapter. - 4.
 Chapter 1 begins with the rules that apply to Motocross followed by chapters for Off-road, and Track Racing.
 Special rules that pertain to each specific type of competition are listed in the appropriate chapter.
 A special rule takes precedence over the general rule when they differ.
-Example: The special rules for Observed Trials found in Section 2.3 of Chapter 2 are to be used with, and in addition to, the general rules at the beginning of the same chapter. - The youth rules are specific to each chapter and can be found in the proper sections of each chapter. - 6.
+Example: The special rules for Observed Trials found in Section 2.3 of Chapter 2 are to be used with, and in addition to, the general rules at the beginning of the same chapter. - 5.
+The youth rules are specific to each chapter and can be found in the proper sections of each chapter. - 6.
 Each chapter has a section pertaining to ATVs and is to be used in addition to specific discipline rules where applicable. - 7.
 Protest or appeal procedures are in Chapter 4. - 8.
 Chapter 5 contains the appendices. - 9.
 Any reference to a "motorcycle" also includes a supermini and minicycle unless noted otherwise. - 10.
-New or changed rules will be in bold and italicized. - The 2020 rules are in effect as of Jan.
-1, 2020.
+New or changed rules will be in bold and italicized.
+Items that are indicated with a strikethrough are no longer valid. - The 2021 rules are in effect as of Jan.
+1, 2021.
 The electronic version on AMA website supersedes printed copy.
-Revisions or clarifications will be reflected in the 2020 Revision's Chart on pg.
+Revisions or clarifications will be reflected in the 2021 Revisions Chart on pg.
 3.